kambana4200/HeatPump_DigitalTwin/README.md

-Flow representing the DT of a Heat Pump Test Bench : Verzion 1 on 04 / 2025
+Node-RED Flow representing the DT of a Heat Pump Test Bench : Verzion 1 on 04 / 2025

 Proposed Functionality on HMI :